awsdocs/aws-iot-docs/developerguide/device-defender-detect.md

 The value to be compared with the `metric`\.
 Depending on the type of metric, this should contain a `count` \(a value\), `cidrs` \(a list of CIDRs\), or `ports` \(a list of ports\)\.
 `statisticalThreshold`
 The statistical threshold by which a behavior violation is determined\.
 This field contains a `statistic` field that has the following possible values: "p0", "p0\.1", "p0\.01", "p1", "p10", "p50", "p90", "p99", "p99\.9", "p99\.99", or "p100"\.
 This `statistic` indicates a percentile\.
 It resolves to a value by which compliance with the behavior is determined\.
 Metrics are collected one or more times over the specified duration \(`durationSeconds`\) from all reporting devices associated with this security profile, and percentiles are calculated based on that data\.
 After that, measurements are collected for a device and accumulated over the same duration\.
-If the resulting value for the device falls above or below \(`comparisonOperator`\) the value associated with the percentile specified, then the device is considered to be in compliance with the behavior, otherwise it is in violation of the behavior\.
+If the resulting value for the device falls above or below \(`comparisonOperator`\) the value associated with the percentile specified, then the device is considered to be in compliance with the behavior\.
+Otherwise, the device is in violation of the behavior\.
 A [percentile](https://en.wikipedia.org/wiki/Percentile) indicates the percentage of all the measurements considered that fall below the associated value\.
 For example, if the value associated with "p90" \(the 90th percentile\) is 123, then 90% of all measurements were below 123\.
 `durationSeconds`
 Use this to specify the period of time over which the behavior is evaluated, for those criteria that have a time dimension \(for example, `NUM_MESSAGES_SENT`\)\.
 For a `statisticalThreshhold` metric comparison, this is the time period during which measurements are collected for all devices to determine the `statisticalThreshold` values, and then for each device to determine how its behavior ranks in comparison\.